 Before 5 p.m. on December 15, email your results to Sharon Aagaard with your results.

 At the end of our count day on December 15th, we'll tally the results during our traditional CBC dinner.
 It starts at 4:30 p.m. in the chapel immediately next to Northlake Unitarian Universalist Church, 308 Fourth Ave S, Kirkland, WA 98033.

 The chapter will provide appetizers, a hot main course, beverages, and dessert.
 The dinner is free for all who participate in the bird count.

 RSVP: Help us make sure we have the right amount of food!
 If you plan to attend the dinner, please call or email Jan McGruder by Tuesday, December 11, at 425-822-8580 or email@example.com.
 Please advise us of any special dietary needs.

 What Happens to Our Count Data

 Along with hundreds of Audubon chapters nationwide, we send our tallies to National Audubon for compilation.
 Throughout the year, scientists use the results to study bird distribution and population trends and identify conservation priorities.

-We report the key findings from the Eastside Audubon count in our newsletter, The Corvid Crier, and post the highlights to the website.
+We report the key findings from the Eastside Audubon count in our newsletter, The Corvid Crier.